Audience

 Context

 Planning a migration is a daunting task.
-In this article, we'll talk you through it, based on the best practices we've identified for the process.
+This article covers the step-by-step process based on the identified best practices.

-- Be aware that Migration App can only migrate data from on-premises sources that can be accessed via a UNC path or mapped letter drive.
+- Migration App can only migrate data from on-premises sources that can be accessed via a UNC path or mapped letter drive.

 - Run a speed test by going to https://<yourdomain>.egnyte.com/speed-test/.
 This checks for the available bandwidth from the on-premises server to the cloud.
-This doesn't guarantee throughput speeds, but it will at least give you a baseline.
+It doesn't guarantee throughput speeds, but will provide a baseline.
 For more information on speed, see the Helpdesk article How Long Will it Take to Upload, Backup, or Download my Files?

-- Ensure that the desired Users and Groups are created in the Egnyte Cloud for your domain.
+- Ensure that the desired Users and Groups are created in the Egnyte Cloud for the domain.
 For more information, refer to the Helpdesk article for Importing Users and Groups.

-- Log into your Egnyte domain with an Admin account.
-You must also be sure you can access the entire data set on the local network share with admin level privileges.
+- Log into the Egnyte domain with an Admin account.
+The user must ensure that they can access the entire data set on the local network share with admin level privileges.

 - Review the Migration App Product Guide and the Migration App FAQs to gain a basic understanding of the tool.